GitauHarrison/notes/linode/server_monitoring.md

 # Nothing will be seen
 ```

 We need to rerun the previous command once again.
+At this point, the status should change to `active(running)`.

 ```python
 user@project~$ sudo systemctl status longview